About the Foundation

 As we journey together towards the 2031 bicentenary, this is an opportunity to make your mark in the history of King’s – Australia’s oldest independent school.
 The Chapel Pavillion project is no small undertaking.
 Given the deep history and connection to the Memorial Chapel, it seems only fitting for the building to be recognised to the families that have donated, with all significant donors honoured in perpetuity.

-The new Tudor House Recreation Shed will feature a generous 900-square-metre indoor area, complemented by a 200-square-metre covered outdoor space. designed as a flexible, multipurpose facility, it will support a wide range of School needs from outdoor programs, sports and boarding house activities to community events and gatherings.
+The Recreation Shed will feature a generous 800-square-metre indoor area, complemented by a 300-square-metre covered outdoor space.
+Designed as a flexible, multipurpose facility, it will support a wide range of School needs from outdoor programs, sports and boarding house activities to community events and gatherings.
 This all-weather venue will fit the whole School, providing students and staff with a reliable, year-round space to connect, participate and thrive.

-The Jack Egan Awards were established in memory of Old Boy Jack Egan (’54) who attended both Tudor House and The King’s School (’59).
+The Jack Egan Awards were established in memory of Old Boy Jack Egan who attended Tudor House (’54) and The King’s School (’59).
 He earned the distinction of Dux, School Captain, sportsman, writer and beloved friend.
-Jack’s deep affection for Tudor house inspired his peers to create a bursary that opens the doors of a Tudor House education to students who show potential but whose families may not have the means.
+Jack’s deep affection for Tudor House inspired his peers to create a bursary that opens the doors of a Tudor House education to students who show potential but whose families may not have the means.
 Your gift to this award helps provide life changing opportunities for students with strong academic capability and talent in areas such as sport, music, drama or art.
+With your support, the Jack Egan Awards continue to honour a remarkable legacy while ensuring deserving young students can thrive at Tudor House.

 Foundation Membership